m9p909/8-hour-work-day-calc/README.md

 # Workday Calc

-This is a small website utility that helps me to keep track of how much I work in a work day.
-It's very easy to lose track of time.
+This is a small website utility that helps me to keep track of when I'm done my work day.

+It's 200 lines of code, including configuration and uses bootstrap with petit-vue from a cdn.